 - Set clear carbon reduction targets and pathways for your organisation.

 - Take climate action to create genuine, quantifiable, and visible change for your stakeholders, including investors, customers, and employees.

 - Capture a clear picture of your carbon reduction achievements to date with reliable data.

 - Strengthen your brand reputation as a credible and robust climate leader.

 For most organisations, Scope 3 emissions will represent the largest proportion of emissions.
 The Greenhouse Gas Protocol Scope 3 Standard identifies 15 categories of emissions, including purchased goods and services, transport and logistics, product use and product disposal, among others.
 While measuring Scope 3 emissions can be challenging, addressing them is critical to developing a credible climate change strategy and supporting more informed decision making.

 Our experts are on hand at every stage of your footprinting journey to help engage your stakeholders, collect and analyse the data you need, calculate your footprint and report the findings.
 We help you use your calculated footprint as the baseline to launch your decarbonisation journey and measure and communicate progress.

 Areas where we can share real expertise include:

-The Carbon Trust provides independent verification and certification, recognising real achievements in sustainability.
+The Carbon Trust provides independent verification, recognising real achievements in sustainability.

 Our organisational footprinting analysis can be tailored to support the needs of your specific organisation, or align with the ISO or GHG Protocol Organisational Footprint Standard.